mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 One of the biggest oddities coming from a Python environment to client side JavaScript is the apparent entire lack of abstractions.
-As an example for this Angular provides a way to access the current URL's query parameters as dictionary.
+As an example of this, Angular provides a way to access the current URL's query parameters as dictionary.
 What however it does not provide is a way to parse arbitrary query strings.
 Why?
 Because the internal parsing function is hidden away behind layers of closures and someone did not